jarmlaht/raspiplayer/README.md

 GET /bandfolders/:bandId
 Returns the albums of the band as string array

+GET /bandfolders/:bandId/:albumId
+Returns the songs (file names) of the album of the band as string array

 GET /albums
 Returns all the album data in JSON format as response